Performance Metrics of Web Page Speed (Browser)

 Clicking the View link provides a Header Comparison, which offers comparison information such as previous up and current down values for the selected resource, aiding users in understanding the underlying issue.

-Learn more: How to set up a Web Page Speed (Browser)?
+Learn more: How to set up a Webpage Speed (Browser)?